 American Express Membership Rewards® Program Review

-As with any credit card reward program, the key to receiving the most value from the American Express Membership Rewards® program is to learn how to earn the most points, and how best to spend them.
+As with any credit card rewards program, the key to receiving the most value from the American Express Membership Rewards® program is to learn how to earn the most points, and how best to spend them.

 Membership Rewards® Basics

 With the Membership Rewards® program, the number of points you earn from your spending will depend on the card you have.
 Most cards simply offers one point per dollar spent, and double points for reservations booked through Amex Travel.
 Yet some offer bonus points for making specific types of purchases such as gas, groceries, or airline tickets.
-You can keep your points as long you have at least one American Express card account open, and it’s one that participates in the Membership Rewards® program.
+You can keep your points as long you have at least one American Express card account open, and it’s one that participates in the program.